natereid72/gitops/README.md

 This repo will configure Argo CD to install Crossplane and Gatekeeper into the cluster Argo CD is running in.
 Secondly, it installs a Crossplane configuration for Azure Cloud that defines XRDs and Composition to deploy an AKS cluster.
 It then makes an Azure Cloud config (`aks-cluster`) available for creation of the AKS cluster.

-For MacOS only, you can use the shell script file locates [here](https://github.com/natereid72/cp-k8sScripts/blob/main/argo-cp-all-in-one.sh) to automate the process.
+For MacOS only, you can use the shell script file located [here](https://github.com/natereid72/cp-k8sScripts/blob/main/argo-cp-all-in-one.sh) to automate the process.

 /platform contains the XRD, Composition, and Provider configs.